Scheme Rules, Regulations, Complaints and Appeals:

 Any decision made by URS shall documented to the client and any decision shall be considered final, noting Section 11 below.

 5. The appropriate URS Holdings member shall be entitled to charge fees at a level to be determined from time to time having regard to its costs relating to the administration of its schemes: An organization shall pay:

-(i) A fixed annual fee, or other fee agreement as agreed in writing for each certificate granted (this will include costs of surveillance, where appropriate), which shall not in general be returnable.
+(i) A fixed annual fee, or other fee agreement as agreed in writing for each certificate granted or report issued (this will include costs of surveillance, where appropriate), which shall not in general be returnable.

-(ii) Additional fees for assessment, supervision, re-issue or endorsement of the certificate and administration such as shall from time to time be determined by the board to be fair and appropriate.
+(ii) Additional fees for assessment, supervision, re-issue or endorsement of the certificate or the issuance of report and administration such as shall from time to time be determined by the board to be fair and appropriate.